 The bottom line is that Downtown Grand’s casino is a cheap, uncrowded, low-key place to gamble with frequent (and I mean almost TOO frequent) drink service.

-In summation, I enjoyed my stay in the new Gallery Tower at Downtown Grand.
+All considered, I enjoyed my stay in the new Gallery Tower at Downtown Grand.
 While they need to send someone around with a rag and spray bottle to erase the abundance of scuff marks, I found their Superior Room to be comfortable, modern, and quiet.
 I’ll definitely opt for the Gallery Tower when staying on Fremont Street next time (unless I can snag a cheap room at Circa of course).

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.